NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/OutlierDetectionLargeScaleMammograms/README.md

 ## Objective

-As a member of the Slicer community interested in contributing native language translations of 3D Slicer, the objective steered to producing such translations via the user-friendly Weblate interface.
+To contribute translations of the user'interface of 3D Slicer and its corresponding tutorials

 ## Approach and Plan